HOW TO PRACTICE MINDFULNESS WHILE ON VACATION

 Share this page

-Encountering the unexpected could send us into a downward spiral… or, here’s where a mindfulness practice can come in handy.
+Encountering the unexpected could send us into a downward spiral… or, here’s where mindfulness practice can come in handy.

 Mindfulness means observing the present moment, just as it is, without judging it as good or bad, positive or negative.